bernardolemos/Alpha-Beta/README.md

 The implmentation is interactive, thus you may play against the computer.

-You may choose the algorithm that the computer players uses:
+You may choose the algorithm that the computer player uses:

 * MinMax
 * AlphaBeta